arcdocs/arcdocs.github.io/book/getting_started/logon/logon-off-campus.md

 $ ssh arc3.leeds.ac.uk
 ```

-You'll be prompted to login to remote-access.leeds.ac.uk first and may be presented with an interactive login that looks like below:
+You'll be prompted to login to remote-access\\.leeds.ac.uk first and may be presented with an interactive login that looks like below:

 ```bash
 $ ssh arc4.leeds.ac.uk